B0OGI3/des-boms/BATCH_UX_IMPROVEMENTS.md

+# QuickBooks Customer Sync: Automatic Cleanup on Orders Page Load

+**Improvement:**
+On loading the Orders page, the system now automatically synchronizes customers with QuickBooks Online.
+Any local customers that no longer exist in QuickBooks are deleted from the local database.
+This ensures that the customer list is always up-to-date and prevents confusion from stale or orphaned customer records.

+**User Experience Impact:**
+- No manual intervention is required to keep customer data in sync with QuickBooks.
+- Reduces risk of errors when creating or managing orders for customers that have been deleted in QuickBooks.
+- Users can trust that the Orders page always reflects the current state of customer data from QuickBooks.

+**Technical Note:**
+This sync and cleanup is triggered automatically via a POST to `/api/quickbooks/sync-customers` on Orders page load.
+There is no grace period; deletions are immediate if a customer is not found in QuickBooks.
 # 🎯 DES-BOMS Batch Management - User Experience Issues & QOL Improvements

 ## ✅ **ALL ISSUES RESOLVED - COMPREHENSIVE IMPLEMENTATION COMPLETE**